floschliep/heroiclabs-sdk-ios/README.md

 To develop on the codebase you'll need:

 * [Xcode](https://developer.apple.com/xcode) The Xcode Editor.
+* [Carthage](https://github.com/Carthage/Carthage) Objective-C/Swift Dependency Manager (`brew install carthage`)
-* [CocoaPods](http://cocoapods.org) Objective-C/Swift Dependency Manager
+* [CocoaPods](http://cocoapods.org) Objective-C/Swift Dependency Manager.

 #### Setup

-1. Open terminal, navigate to the root folder of the project and execute `pod install`.
+1. Open terminal, navigate to the root folder of the project and execute `carthage update`.
 2. Open Xcode and choose to open an existing project - choose `HeroicLabs.xcworkspace` file.
-3. Once open, set the active scheme to `heroiclabs-sdk`.
 4. Click on the `Product` menu bar, and then `Build`.

 All contributions to the documentation and the codebase are very welcome and feel free to open issues on the tracker wherever the documentation needs enhancements.